 I leaned about IHOP omeles from a reader, Betty, who wrote:

 “Have you seen the new IHOP commercial?
 The customers are saying how light and fluffy the egg dishes are, and the waitress responds by saying it’s because they add a “splash” of pancake batter to the eggs!!
 Wow, that could really wreck someone’s day if they thought they were safe, ordering an egg dish [at IHOP]!!”

-When I overcame my initial feelings of disgust over that tactic to add cheapo filler to a great source of naturally gluten free protein (wheat-based pancake batter is much less expensive than real eggs), I decided I should alert you, too.
+When I overcame my initial feelings of disgust over that tactic to add cheapo filler to a great source of naturally gluten-free protein (wheat-based pancake batter is much less expensive than real eggs), I decided I should alert you, too.
 Of course, I can’t share this type info and send you on your way.
 I did a little research for you.

-I looked around online, and then made some calls for legit back-up info straight from IHOP headquarters in Glendale, California.
+I looked around online, and then made some calls to get information straight from IHOP headquarters in Glendale, California.

 The IHOP folks are a friendly bunch.
 I’ve never been so accommodated when asking my long list of questions about a restaurant chain’s menu offerings.

 The representative at IHOP HQ I initially spoke to provided some basic answers:

 - Yes, IHOP’s omelets contain wheat– and dairy-based pancake batter.
 Turns out, they’ve done this for years, but are only recently promoting it as a benefit.

 - The addition of pancake batter to their omelets is noted at the top of the menu: “Made with a splash of our famous buttermilk & wheat pancake batter.”